DriftwoodPalace/Dragon-Portfolio/backtest.md

 I could live with that for the advantage of doing fewer trades.

-The volatility and sharpe ratio is low for the portfolio.
+The volatility is fairly low and the sharpe ratio is decent.
 So, using some leverage might increase your returns.
-I might use 10-20% leverage myself.
+If I get a good deal, I might use 10-20% leverage myself.